-What's new with post-closing disputes?
-Bookmark has been added
+What's new with post-closing disputes? has been saved

 What's new with post-closing disputes?

 An interview with Gary Levin, partner and Steven Stanton, managing director

 Post-closing purchase price adjustments and the resulting disputes over them are fairly common in mergers and acquisitions.
 Far from routine is the dramatic impact business globalization is having today on M&A activity in general and post-closing settlement in particular.
 Nevertheless, the origins of today's post-closing disputes and where the issues are likely to appear on the balance sheet are largely predictable, and both buyers and sellers can benefit from understanding what to expect.

 - The focus of disputes